 Mix High and Low Priced Items

 Getting a look you love doesn’t require spending a ton of money.
-Pick a few foundational pieces that are you investment items.
-From their, mixing in quality items at lower price points will give a richer look to the space.
+Pick a few solid foundational pieces that are you investment items.
+From there, mixing in quality items at lower price points will give a richer look to the space.
 If there is a trend you want to try, my recommendation is to not spend large amounts of money to do so.
 Then you won’t feel guilty down the road swapping that item out when it’s no longer in style.

 Texture, Texture, Texture

 To really achieve a well-thought-out, high-end look, be sure to use a mix of textures.
 This also helps to ensure the space doesn’t feel lifeless and gives dimension to the overall look.
 In the winter, add in texture with throw pillows (like the cable knit pillows from Gordman’s shown below), and chunky throws, and layer in glass, wood and organic elements.
 I own the gray and the ivory versions of these pillows because they are amazing and only $16.99 each!

 Although this particular look is fairly neutral, it doesn’t fall flat because there are a mix of finishes.
 The linen fabric on the chair, the whitewashed wood side table, the glass from the lamp and the jug, and the weave on the pillows.
 Each item brings a different texture and finish to make the overall look appear much more expensive and interesting.